What’s it all about?

 Ealing’s property development owes much to Charles Jones, the area’s first architect, engineer and surveyor.
 Responsible for many of Ealing’s civic buildings, his work includes the Ealing Town Hall, built in a Gothic Revival style.
 The desirable Ealing Village is a Grade II listed Art Deco housing estate with its own private road, pool and tennis court.
 It was designed in the 1930s to attract film stars working at the nearby Ealing Studios.

 The holy grail of Ealing property is the array of five and six bedroom Victorian detached houses in the Mount Park Conservation Area.
 Ealing’s numerous green spaces mean lots of locals are able to find homes overlooking parks.
 Flats on the roads surrounding Ealing Common are particularly desirable, such as those in Gunnersbury Manor on Elm Avenue.
-For apartment living, there are numerous period conversions and in recent years some high rise contemporary developments have offered upmarket flats, such as those in The Apex and The Curve buildings.
+For apartment living, there are numerous period conversions, and in recent years, some high-rise contemporary developments have offered upmarket flats, such as those in The Apex, Dickens Yard and Filmworks.

 For house price information please visit the sold data tab.

-Eating: Popular local restaurant Charlotte's Place has been a key player in Ealing’s culinary scene for almost 30 years and was the Good Food Guide Readers’ London Restaurant of the Year in 2013.
+Eating: The Grange is a popular Young's pub on the common; just moments away from the KFH branch and a hit with the locals.
+Popular restaurant Charlotte's Place has been a key player in Ealing’s culinary scene for almost 30 years and was the Good Food Guide Readers’ London Restaurant of the Year in 2013.
 Step out of West Ealing station and make for The Drayton Court Hotel and Pub, just across the road.
 Its pub garden is said to be one of the largest in London and in summer locals while away lazy afternoons sipping Pimm’s at picnic tables.

 Culture: The Questors is one of the largest amateur theatres in Europe with around 1,500 members, staging around 20 productions annually.
 After a show, pop into the lively Grapevine Bar.
-The Ealing Art Group welcomes new members of all artistic abilities and the OPEN Ealing centre has injected vitality into the Ealing arts community, with exhibitions and performances by established and up and coming artists.
+The OPEN Ealing centre has injected vitality into the Ealing arts community, with exhibitions and performances by established and up and coming artists.

 - Savvy shoppers know there’s only one place to go to satisfy all their retail therapy needs.
 The Ealing Broadway Shopping Centre has most high street chains, including Boots, Marks & Spencer and Argos, as well as several leading fashion boutiques.
 It is the ultimate one stop shop for Ealing locals, also home to a library and a Nuffield Health gym with pool and crèche.

 - Ealing has branches of most large supermarkets.
 The West Ealing Waitrose and the Sainsbury’s on Melbourne Avenue both have car parks, but for really fresh organic produce, locals make for Ealing Farmers’ Market on Leeland Road.
-Open every Saturday morning, stallholders include The Hand Picked Shellfish Company, Ye Olde Pie Emporium and the Bath Soft Cheese Company.
+Open every Saturday morning, stallholders include The Hand Picked Shellfish Company and the Bath Soft Cheese Company.

 - Ealing has a number of very reasonably priced spas and beauty salons.
 Life Spa offers discounts for locals, while the massages at Body & Sole are rated as some of the best in the area.